 When designing a label, it’s easy to get caught up in what the label material might look like.
 Glossy!
 Matte!
 Textured papers!

-- What label material is best suited for the colors I’d like?
+- What label material is best suited for the colors we want?
 Some materials soak in more ink during the printing process than others.
 If you don’t choose a material that’s suited for your colors, you’ll end up with a label that looks muddy and disappointing instead of lively and eye-catching.

 - Is the material I want available with an adhesive I can use?
 Strong adhesive + paper facing = a label that may wear off or rip but leave tacky adhesive residue behind.

 - What are my must-haves?
-There are multiple decision paths that can take you to the look you want for your label, as long as you’re open to ideas.
+There are multiple decision paths that can take you to the look you want for your label if you’re open to ideas.
 Working with an experienced custom label supplier can get you a label that looks great while still fitting within your budget.

-A label can be beautiful, but if it isn’t functional, it will work against you.
-That’s why it’s so important to choose a custom label supplier who will ask the right questions to make sure your label will enhance your brand and your product success.
+A label can be beautiful, but if it isn’t functional, it will work against you and your brand.
+That’s why it’s so important to choose a custom label supplier who will ask the right questions to make sure your label will enhance your brand and your product’s success.